SaintHova/FRCS/docs/README.md

   - Password Reset
   - Profile updating and removal

-# What we are adding
+# What We Are Adding
 - Ranking System
 - Improved documentation on how to use the site
 - REST API to enable compatibility with 3rd party software